How Car Insurance Covers Medical Expenses After an Accident

 • Childcare or household services

-PIP coverage limits vary significantly by state.
-Common options include $3,000 minimum (most states), $50,000, $250,000, $500,000, and even unlimited medical coverage in states like Michigan.
+PIP coverage minimums vary significantly by state — from $3,000 in Utah to $50,000 in New York and $40,000 in Minnesota.
 Because PIP can cover catastrophic, lifelong injuries, many experts recommend selecting the highest limit you can comfortably afford.
-Learn more about PIP car insurance to understand how it works in your state.
+Learn more about PIP car insurance to understand how it works in your state, including Michigan's tiered PIP reforms that have saved drivers an average of $357 per vehicle per year according to a December 2025 DIFS report.

 No-Fault State Rules